jpuerta23/firmeza/README.md

 1.  **Cliente (Angular 18)**: The public-facing storefront where users can browse products, login, and make purchases.
 2.  **Web.Api (.NET 8)**: The backend REST API that handles authentication, product data, sales processing, and email notifications.
 3.  **AdminRazer (.NET 8)**: A server-side rendered MVC/Razor application for administrators to manage products, view sales, and generate reports.
+4.  **Firmeza.Tests (xUnit)**: Automated integration and unit tests to ensure system reliability.

+### ✨ Key Features

+- **Admin Login Restriction**: Administrators are prevented from logging into the Client application to ensure role separation.
+- **Automated Testing**: Integration and unit tests run automatically before deployment.
+- **Dockerized Deployment**: Full stack deployment with a single command.

 ---